Srivastava-samarth/Amazon-Clone/README.md

 # Amazon-Clone
-I this project I have created a clone of amazon by using html and css.
+In this project I have created a clone of amazon by using html and css.